 Make Sure Your Bill Is Right

-Clark is a big advocate of negotiating the cost of your medical treatment before you undergo any procedure (more on that later), but if you’ve been hit with a big bill that’s more than you can afford, you do have some options.
+Clark is a big advocate of negotiating the cost of your medical treatment before you undergo any procedure (more on that later), but if you’ve been hit with a big bill, you do have some options.

-If your treatment happened relatively recently, the first thing you want to do is make sure you’re not being overcharged.
-Hospitals and doctor’s offices sometimes make mistakes, and medical coding can be tricky business.
+If you received the bill relatively recently, the first thing you want to do is make sure you’re not being overcharged.
+Hospitals and doctor’s offices sometimes make mistakes, and medical billing can be complicated.

 Enlist a Medical Billing Advocate

-Medical billing advocates are professionals who, for a fee, will go over your bills with a fine-tooth comb to make sure everything is correct.
-If it’s not, they will advocate for you and even negotiate on your behalf.
+Medical billing advocates are professionals who, for a fee, will review your bills.
+If there are errors, they’ll advocate for you and even negotiate on your behalf.

 The Patient Advocate Foundation offers free assistance and can help you find a medical billing advocate.
 You can also visit Claims.org to locate one near you.
-Though a medical billing advocate may charge a small fee, the money they can save you could be well worth it.
+Though most medical billing advocates charge for their work, the money they can save you could be well worth it.

 Negotiate Your Bill

-Once you are certain your bill is correct, your next option is to negotiate the bill with your health care provider.
-This is especially true if you don’t have health insurance.
+If you find your bill is correct but still not affordable, your next option is to negotiate the bill with your health care provider.
+This is something that’s especially important if you don’t have health insurance.

 “If you’re someone without insurance, hospitals bill you based on a fake retail price that nobody pays,” Clark says.
 “That’s what destroys people’s finances and forces people into bankruptcy.”

-So, rather than just paying what the bill says you owe, talk to your doctor or hospital about a discounted rate.
-After all, for them, some money is better than no money — which is what they’d get if you simply didn’t pay your bill.
+Talk to your doctor or hospital about a discounted rate.
+After all, for them, some money is better than no money — which is what they’ll get if you just don’t pay your bill.